The Apple Watch Series 2 didn't quite hack it for golfers... and now the Series 3 watch is out, but is it up to scratch?

 The one disappointment is with the updates to the Workout app in its new watchOS 4 operating system.
 While lots of new sports and activities have been added, such as skiing, bowling and function strength training, golfing isn’t supported by the default Workout app.

 Never fear, however, there are plenty of excellent third-party apps available on the App Store that are worth installing on your Apple Watch.
-The Apple Watch Series 3 will be available on September 22nd, starting at £329 for the GPS model and £399 for the GPS + Cellular option.
+The Apple Watch Series 3 starts at £329 for the GPS model and £399 for the GPS + Cellular option.